ricardoquesada/commodore-home/README.md

 from your smartphone.

-== How To ==
+## How To

+* Connect your MPS 803 printer to your Commodore 64
+* Attach the dimmer knob  to the header of the MPS 803 printer
+* Run the C64-IDIoT prg in your Commodore 64
 * Connect your UniJoystiCle receiver to your Commodore 64
-* Connect your MPS 803 printer to your Commodore 64
-* Attach your dimmer to the header of the MPS 803 printer
-* Run the C64-IDIoT client in your Commodore 64
 * Launch the UniJosytiCle client in your smartphone
   * Select the "Linear mode" and start dimming your lights!

 Easy and Smart!

-== License ==
+## License

 Apache License v2.0